MasterAcnolo/Freedom-Loader/README.md

 ## Installation

 Download the latest installer from the **Releases** page and run it (Defender could stop you but click on "Run Anyway" and it's good).
-Actually, **Firefox Browser** is the only browser supported for cookies.
-Follow the tutorial in the wiki page.
-Firefox Section.
+Actually, **Firefox Browser** is the only browser supported for get cookies.
+You should install it.
+Follow the tutorial in the wiki page if you need some help, Firefox Section.
 [Link](https://)

 ---